 IDF Europe continued to monitor and identified other platforms which provided an opportunity to raise the profile of diabetes among EU and national policy makers.
-The European Health Forum in Bad Gastein in October 2007, for example, was an excellent opportunity to meet with both national and EU policy makers, together with other key diabetes stakeholders in an informal networking environment.
+The Pre-diabetes and Metabolic Syndrome meeting in Nice (France) for example in April 2008, for example, was an excellent opportunity to meet with both national and international policy makers, together with other key diabetes stakeholders in an informal networking environment.